sy2002/QNICE-FPGA/doc/how-to-release.md

 update VERSIONS.txt

+how to locally run Jekyll (from GitHub doc, link to GitHub)

 FINAL TOUCHES JUST BEFORE RELEASING on GitHub:

 1. Make sure that the PORE texts are correct (for the MEGA65 version as well